pawlovskiii/web3_simple_storage/README.md

 ### SimpleStorage contract

-I studied basic structure of the contract.
-I wanted to share things that were new for me when entering Solidity language.
+I studied the basic structure of the contract.
+I wanted to share things that were new for me when entering the Solidity language.

 #### SPDX License